Averydimbulb79/GPCH_kanban/README.md

 ### TO RECEIVE

-Suitable for items already ordered but not yet received.
+For items that have already been ordered but have not yet been received.

 Cards retain relevant ordering information so outstanding deliveries remain visible until completed.